-Figure 8: A: The prediction of the Xception 4 model plotted against the ground truth of the test dataset.
-B: The prediction of the VGG19 4 model plotted against the ground truth of the test dataset.
-C: The prediction of the InceptionV3 4 model plotted against the ground truth of the test dataset.
-D: The prediction of the ResNe50 4 model plotted against the ground truth of the test dataset.
+Figure 8: The cancer cellularity predictions of the Xception (A), VGG19 (B), InceptionV3 (C) and ResNet (D) models plotted against the ground truth cellularity of the test dataset.
 The blue line is where the dots should fall if the predictions were completely accurate.

 Discussion and Conclusion

 As expected, the networks with a better performance on the ImageNet dataset scored better in the majority of metrics.
-However, it is surprising that Xception, which performed best in the most metrics, had the highest mean square error.
-As the other metrics all look at statistical correlation and not direct accuracy, this must mean that Xception was better at correctly predicting the relative ranking of patch cellularities, but was worse at predicting their exact values.
-This behaviour was indeed seen in Figure 3 A and B, where Xception predicted fewer cellularities lower than the associated ground truth value than VGG19 did.
-The cellularity values predicted by Xception were however usually higher than their ground truth counterparts.
+However, it is surprising that Xception, which performed best in most metrics, had the highest mean squared error.
+As the other metrics all look at statistical correlation and not direct accuracy, this means that Xception was better at correctly predicting the relative ranking of patch cellularities, but was worse at predicting their exact values.
+This behaviour was indeed seen in Figure 8 A, where the cellularity values predicted by Xception were usually higher than their ground truth counterparts.

-Xception’s high performance is likely due to its application of depthwise separable convolution.
+Xception’s good performance is likely due to its application of depthwise separable convolution.
 As Xception is based off of InceptionV3, with the replacement of the Inception modules with depthwise separable convolutional layers being the only major difference.
 The higher performance of Xception as compared to InceptionV3 is a major indication for this assessment to be true.

 From these results it becomes clear that the choice of metric with which to rank the performance of neural networks should be tailored to the desired application.
 If the goal is to rank the cellularities of different patches, utilizing metrics such as the prediction probability to grade the performance makes the most sense.
 However, if exact cellularity scores are required, utilizing a metric which grades networks on how close they come to the ground truth value would be the preferred option.

-ResNet50 didn’t score wellterin any metric because of its terribly inaccurate predictions, as can be seen in Figure 8 D. It can also be inferred from the fact that the standard deviations of its prediction means are almost equal to or higher than the prediction means themselves.
-The reasons for ResNet50’s terrible performance on this data isn’t entirely understood.
-Different training runs produced vastly different predictions, which could mean that the random initialization of parameters has something to do with its terrible performance.
+ResNet50 didn’t score well in any metric because of its inaccurate predictions, as can be seen in Figure 8 D. It can also be inferred from the fact that the standard deviations of its prediction means are almost equal to or higher than the prediction means themselves.
+The reasons for ResNet50’s bad performance on this data isn’t entirely understood.
+Different training runs produced vastly different predictions, which could mean that the random initialization of parameters has something to do with whether the network training converges or not.
 It could also be that ResNet50’s use of identity mapping causes trouble when applied to this dataset, as this is the major distinguishing factor between ResNet50 and the other networks.

 For future research it could be interesting to not only grade the network’s performance using a particular metric, but also use that metric as the loss during the training of the network.
 This network could then be compared to a network trained with a different loss metric than the grading metric, to see how they each perform with regards to the metric used to actually grade the network performance.
 A requirement for this to be possible is that the loss metric is differentiable.